fbessez/Tinder/README.md

 First off, I want to give a shoutout to <a href='https://gist.github.com/rtt/10403467#file-tinder-api-documentation-md'>@rtt</a> who initially posted the Tinder API Documentation that I found most of these endpoints on.
 I am writing this to provide a more up-to-date resource for working with the Tinder API.

-**Note: This was updated in March 2017.
+**Note: This was updated in September 2017.
 API might be outdated.**

-**Note: As of March 30, 2017, Tinder has set their ping_time attribute to a constant and is not updated any more.
-Therefore, it is no longer possible (to my knowledge) to see when users were last active.**

 ### API Details
 <table>